Choosing Ebook Topics To Write About? Find Ideas In Blog Posts You’ve Already Written, Competitors’ Ebooks, And What Audiences Want To Have Solved.

 People like to believe their ideals are lofty and noble, but they cannot resist routing these noble ideals via the four basic material parameters of life: money, time, ease and success.
 So, see that your ebook has a new ring and some new ideas to contribute to the old time-tested formula that always works.

-9. Pick a paragraph from a blog post and harvest the topics hidden in it: you’ll be surprised by what you get
+9. Pick a paragraph from a blog post and harvest the topics hidden in it

 I love this trick and I’m sure when you’ve heard about this method, you’ll love it too.
 It’s simple.
 Just take a paragraph connected to your niche – written by you or any other expert in your field.
 Here’s an example: